 Some of Dal’s most beloved teachers are seasoned faculty members, others emerging leaders early in their careers.
 Some are contract and part-time faculty, others graduate students.

-Look for more detailed coverage on some of these winners on Dal News this fall, when the honourees will be receiving their awards.
+Learn more below about the exceptional faculty and instructors being recognized this year with Dal's university-wide awards for teaching.
+Stay tuned for more detailed coverage on some of these winners on Dal News later this year when the honourees will be receiving their awards.

 Award for Excellence in Graduate Supervision

 Professor Eileen Denovan-Wright's dedication to graduate student success can be seen clearly in her long record of service in teaching and mentorship.
 She has trained seven post-doctoral fellows and 18 graduate students, with many of her past trainees now active in research and holding faculty positions.
 Dr. Denovan-Wright has held the role of graduate coordinator in her department and currently serves as associate dean of students in the Faculty of Graduate Studies and on a national taskforce defining excellence in PhD graduate programs in Canada.
 She runs her own research program focused on understanding cannabinoid receptor function in the context of neurodegeneration and has a strong record of peer review for journals and grant review for national funding agencies.

 Contract and Limited-term Faculty Award for Excellence in Teaching